 Active duty members are provided no cost dental care through the local MTF or a civilian dental contract.
+The Active Duty dental contract is NOT the same as the dependent dental contract.
 While eligible family members MAY be able to get dental care at a MTF, space is generally not available and family members must use civilian providers for their dental care.
 Payment for civilian dental care is the responsibility of the patient.

 There is a dental insurance plan offered that active duty members may enroll their dependents in.
-Currently the plan is offered through United Concordia.
+Beginning on 1 May 2012 MetLife will be the dental plan administrator.